EndPointCorp/end-point-blog/2014/12/22/bucardo-replication-trigger-enabling.html.md

 <div class="separator" style="clear: both; margin-bottom: 1em; float: right; text-align: center;"><a href="/blog/2014/12/22/bucardo-replication-trigger-enabling/image-0-big.jpeg" imageanchor="1" style="clear: right; margin-bottom: 1em; margin-left: 1em;"><img border="0" src="/blog/2014/12/22/bucardo-replication-trigger-enabling/image-0.jpeg"/></a><br/><small><a href="https://flic.kr/p/7MuYEP">Armadillo</a> by <a href="https://www.flickr.com/photos/chrisvandyck/">Chris van Dyck</a></small></div>

-[Bucardo](http://bucardo.org/) is one of the trigger-based replication systems for Postgres (others include Slony and Londiste).
+[Bucardo](https://bucardo.org/) is one of the trigger-based replication systems for Postgres (others include Slony and Londiste).
 All of these not only use triggers to gather information on what has changed, but they also disable triggers when copying things to remote databases.
 They do this to ensure that only the data itself gets copied, in as fast as manner as possible.
 This also has the effect of disabling foreign keys, which Postgres implements by use of triggers on the underlying tables.
 There are times, however, when you need a trigger on a target to fire (such as data masking).
 Here are four approaches to working around the disabling of triggers.
 The first two solutions will work with any replication system, but the third and fourth are specific to Bucardo.

-First, let's understand how the triggers get disabled.
+First, let’s understand how the triggers get disabled.
 A long time ago (Postgres 8.2 and older), triggers had to be disabled by direct changes to the system catalogs.
 Luckily, those days are over, and now this is done by issuing this command before copying any data:

 ```
 SET session_replication_role = 'replica';